Can you sue an accountant for malpractice? The short answer is yes.

 If you are a third party such as an investor or lender and you relied on audited financials or opinions provided by an accountant and your reliance on the audited financials or opinions caused you financial harm you might have a CPA malpractice lawsuit or accounting malpractice lawsuit.

 CPAs and accountants have duties to their clients to act within certain standards and exercise due care.
 CPAs and accountants are bound to the Generally Accepted Auditing Standards (GAAS) and Generally Accepted Accounting Principles (GAAP).
-When a CPA either intentionally or recklessly disregards these established principles and you are harmed because of their failure or negligence accounting malpractice occurs.
+When a CPA either intentionally or recklessly disregards these established principles and you are harmed because of their failure or negligence accounting malpractice case occurs.

-Accounting malpractice can also happen when a CPA fails to follow IRS Circular 230.
+Accounting malpractice case can also happen when a CPA fails to follow IRS Circular 230.
 Circular 230 consists of regulations governing practice before the Internal Revenue Service.
 These regulations apply to all paid tax return preparers.
 Disregarding these rules and regulations may constitute fraud or CPA malpractice.
 You also might need to report the CPA to the IRS by using IRS Form 3949-A.

 To determine if you have been a victim of accounting malpractice, ask yourself the following questions: